Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Introduction

-have motivated the research community to pursue a general framework for implementing irreversible MCMC algorithms beyond Physics.
-In the statistical community, these methods have been cast into the framework of Piecewise Deterministic Markov Processes (PDMP), see \cite{bouchard:vollmer:doucet:2016,bierkens:roberts:2016,bierkens:fearnhead:roberts:2016}.
-In particular, the Bouncy Particle Sampler (BPS) have shown a promising acceleration in comparison to the Hamiltonian MC, as reported in \cite{bouchard:vollmer:doucet:2016}.
-However, when considering common target distributions encountered in statistics, the PDMC methods can still suffer from some random-walk behavior, partly because they still rely on an additional randomization step to ensure ergodicity.

 In this paper, we introduce a generalized PDMC framework, the Forward Event-Chain Monte Carlo.
-This method allows for a fast and global exploration of the sampling space, thanks to a new lifting implementation which leads to a minimal randomization.
-In this framework, the successive directions are picked according to a full probability distribution conditional on the local potential gradient, contrary to previous PDMC schemes.
-In addition of being rejection-free, the Forward Event-Chain Monte Carlo algorithm does not require any critical parameter tuning.
+This method allows for a fast and global exploration of the sampling space, thanks to a new lifting implementation which leads to a minimal randomization and an alleviation of critical parameters tuning.
+In this framework, the successive directions are picked according to a full probability distribution conditional on the local potential gradient, contrary to previous PDMC.
 This paper is organized as follows. \Cref{sec:mcmc} first recalls and describes the standard MCMC sampling methodologies, as well as classical PDMC sampling schemes.
-Then, it introduces the original Forward Event-Chain Monte Carlo framework method proposed in the paper. \Cref{sec:numexp} illustrates the performances of the proposed framework for high-dimensional ill-conditioned Gaussian distributions, mixtures of Gaussian distributions and logistic regression problems.
+Then, \Cref{sec:derivation-new-pdmps} introduces the original Forward Event-Chain Monte Carlo framework method proposed in the paper. \Cref{sec:numexp} illustrates the performances of the proposed framework for high-dimensional ill-conditioned Gaussian distributions, a Poisson-Gaussian Markov random field model, mixtures of Gaussian distributions and logistic regression problems.
 Speedups of several magnitudes in comparison to standard PDMC implementations are shown.